Tricked-dev/The-trickster/README.md

 **addtag > addtag\
 removetag > removetag\
 tag > show a tag\
+dtag > show a tag and delete your message\
 tags > show all tags**
 ### other
 **invite > invite the bot\